php-fig/fig-standards/proposed/http-message.md

      * This method MUST retain the state of the current instance, and return
      * an instance that contains the specified URI fragment.
      *
-     * If the fragment is prefixed by "#", that character MUST be removed.
+     * Users can provide the fragment both in encoded as well as decoded form.
+     * Implementations ensure the correct encoding as outlined in getFragment().
      *
      * An empty fragment value is equivalent to removing the fragment.
      *
-     * @param string $fragment The URI fragment to use with the new instance.
+     * @param string $fragment The fragment to use with the new instance.
-     * @return self A new instance with the specified URI fragment.
+     * @return self A new instance with the specified fragment.
      */
     public function withFragment($fragment);